alicesu55/condom/README.md

 ```

-# Status of the project
+# Status of the Project

 Currently, this is only a proof-of-concept.
 The Dockerfile will be obfuscated for a little bit, but no strong encryption has been implemented.
 A determined user can still easily figure out the content of the dockerfile.